Prasen1/Nodejs-Influx/README.md

 ---
 - In the /Nodejs-Influx directory, run node insert_db.js after uncommenting the `var interval=setInterval(run,900000)` line in the same file or
-- Create a cronjob to run the insert_db.js script every 15 minutes **Please ensure that influx service is running**
+- Create a cronjob to run the insert_db.js script every 15 minutes.

+**Please ensure that influx service is running**